 All new directors, officers, employees and certain contractors are required to receive an orientation about the Code and the related policies and procedures when they commence their engagement with Keyera.
-Keyera also requires employees, officers and certain contractors to periodically re-certify that they understand and have complied with the Conduct Policies.
-Such a re-certification was completed most recently in 2013 and the next recertification is scheduled for 2015.
+Keyera also requires employees, officers and certain contractors to re-certify that they understand and have complied with the Conduct Policies.
+Starting with the recertification process undertaken in the first quarter of 2016, these recertifications will be conducted annually.